 One might think that we could keep powerful agents shutdownable by training them to violate this condition.
 The idea would be to train agents to disprefer trajectories in which they manipulate the shutdown button to otherwise-identical trajectories in which they leave the button unmanipulated.
 Such agents would have terminal reasons to leave the button alone.

-Unfortunately, this strategy can’t provide us with the assurance that we’d like.
-One reason is as follows (see Soares et al. 2015, 2; Ngo, Chan, and Mindermann 2023, 7).
-We can try to train into our agent an aversion to button manipulation that would keep it shutdownable in all likely circumstances, but at present no one knows how we could become confident that the resulting aversion would be sufficiently general.
-To see why, consider how the training process might go.
-We set the agent up in an environment in which it can block some human’s access to the shutdown button.
-We give the agent low reward if it blocks and high reward if it doesn’t.
-After some number of episodes, the agent reliably lets the human press the button and so we believe that we’ve trained into the agent an aversion to blocking.
 The trouble is that there are many other ways in which a powerful agent could prevent us from pressing a shutdown button.
 It could hide from us any of its behaviours which it predicts we wouldn’t like; it could dissuade us from pressing with misleading arguments; it could make promises or threats; it could enlist other agents to block the button on its behalf; it could create a decoy button; it could create versions of itself that do not respond to the button; and so on.
 We could train against each of these behaviours individually but even then we couldn’t be confident that the agent had developed a reliable and general aversion to button manipulation.
 The agent might instead have developed a set of specific aversions: aversions to the specific methods of button manipulation against which we trained.
 At present, no one understands AI systems well enough to adjudicate between these hypotheses (Bowman 2023, sec.
 5; Hassenfeld 2023).
-And so long as we weren’t confident that the agent’s aversion to button manipulation is general, we’d have to worry about the agent discovering new methods of button manipulation that we hadn’t anticipated and trained against.
+What’s more, the seeming complexity of the concept of ‘button manipulation’ makes the latter hypothesis a real possibility.
+There seems to be no simple formula for determining whether or not an action is an instance of button manipulation, so the agent might well learn a set of specific aversions instead.
+And so long as we weren’t confident in the generality of the agent’s aversion to button manipulation, we’d have to worry about the agent discovering new methods of button manipulation that we hadn’t anticipated and trained against.
 And here the Third Theorem is instructive: it suggests that patient agents will often be willing to pay significant costs in order to find such methods.

 Each of these possibilities – insufficient generality and insufficient strength – is at present impossible to rule out, so training in an aversion to button manipulation can’t give us any real assurance of shutdownability.
 We need another solution.